-Prince Louis Christening gown details revealed…
+Prince Louis Christening gown details revealed

-As the latest royal christening takes place, here's a look at what Prince Louis' gown is like.
+Kate Middleton and Prince William will be hosting their third royal christening with new son Prince Louis - here's everything you need to know about the traditional gown.

-As with many royal occasions, a royal christening comes steeped in tradition.
+As with many royal occasions, a royal christening, in particular Prince Louis' comes steeped in tradition.

 One such tradition is the christening gown worn by the young royals on their special day which began life all the way back in 1841 during Queen Victoria's reign.